jlr84/cs6238-pwd-hardening/README.md

 NOTE, the "module_tests" folder contains individual portions of our code that "validate" specific sub-modules of our project against the listed project requirements.
 Specifically, see the following, which can each be compiled individually:
-    ./module_tests/instruction-table-creation/  -- Demonstration of initialization of instruction table ./module_tests/module2_encrypt-decrypt.c  -- Demonstration of encryption and decryption of constant size history file ./module_tests/coordinate-computing  -- Demonstration of computing x and y coordinates and hardened password (hpwd') ./module_tests/module4_update-history-file.c  -- Demonstration of correct updating of history file ./module_tests/error-correction  -- Demonstration of simple error correction
+    ./module_tests/instruction-table-creation/  -- Demonstration of initialization of instruction table ./module_tests/module2_encrypt-decrypt.c  -- Demonstration of encryption and decryption of constant size history file ./module_tests/coordinates-computing  -- Demonstration of computing x and y coordinates and hardened password (hpwd') ./module_tests/module4_update-history-file.c  -- Demonstration of correct updating of history file ./module_tests/error-correction  -- Demonstration of simple error correction ./module_tests/instruction-table-update  -- Demonstration of correct update of instruction table ./module_tests/math-test  -- Provides a test file that demonstrates calculation of both population and sample standard deviations